stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 and staleness curiously unlike anything I had ever smelt before, and having faint overtones of spice and incense that lent an element of mockery.

   Then the mental cataclysm came.
-It was horrible&mdash;hideous beyond all articulate description because it was all of the soul, with nothing of detail to describe.
+It was horrible--hideous beyond all articulate description because it was all of the soul, with nothing of detail to describe.
 It was the ecstasy of nightmare and the summation of the fiendish.
-The suddenness of it was apocalyptic and daemoniac&mdash;one moment I was plunging agonisingly down that narrow well of million-toothed torture, yet the next moment I was soaring on bat-wings in the gulfs of hell; swinging free and swoopingly through illimitable miles of boundless, musty space; rising dizzily to measureless pinnacles of chilling ether, then diving gaspingly to sucking nadirs of ravenous, nauseous lower vacua.&nbsp;.&nbsp;.&nbsp;.
+The suddenness of it was apocalyptic and daemoniac--one moment I was plunging agonisingly down that narrow well of million-toothed torture, yet the next moment I was soaring on bat-wings in the gulfs of hell; swinging free and swoopingly through illimitable miles of boundless, musty space; rising dizzily to measureless pinnacles of chilling ether, then diving gaspingly to sucking nadirs of ravenous, nauseous lower vacua. . . .
 Thank God for the mercy that shut out in oblivion those clawing Furies of consciousness which half unhinged my faculties, and tore Harpy-like at my spirit!
 That one respite, short as it was, gave me the strength and sanity to endure those still greater sublimations of cosmic panic